Written by DAREarts Atlantic Coordinator & Lead Teacher, Trish Gibbon.

 Artist Alan Syliboy says, “By exploring Mi’kmaw culture together, the children are building a lasting empathy for each other.
 By creating together, they are becoming leaders who can themselves ignite change.”

-DAREarts Atlantic thanks its key supporters for making this program possible: The McCain Foundation, Northbridge Insurance, Scotiabank and RBC Foundation.
+DAREarts Atlantic thanks its key supporters for making this program possible: The McCain Foundation, Northbridge Insurance, Scotiabank, RBC Foundation, and TD Bank Group.